Close Menu

 MindsEye came out of nowhere and all of a sudden started waving more red flags than a Communist Party parade.
 In the course of a few months, it went from an unknown cyberpunk-ish GTA contender to one of the most talked-about games of 2025.
 But was it even real?
 Was it all a scam?
 Well, now that we can get our hands on it, those questions finally seem answered.
 MindsEye from Build a Rocket Boy Studios is certainly real.

 Even so, the reception to MindsEye is predictably ‘Mixed’ on the platform that’s supposed to represent it best (PC/Steam).
-It’s a standard tale of a rushed release– terrible performance, outdated visuals, lackluster mechanics.
+It’s a standard tale of a rushed release– terrible performance, generic visuals, lackluster mechanics.
 Not a great start for a relatively new studio, especially one headed by the former president of Rockstar North– someone who has contributed much to GTA‘s success.

 Signs That Couldn’t Be Ignored